weremax/shell_scripts/README.md

 ## file_count.sh

-This will output the number of
+This will output the number of files in the directory.